 What is Scrum?

 Scrum was first defined in 1986 as a general-purpose approach to project management that emphasized speed and agility.
 While sometimes stylized as “scrum,” “Scrum,” or “SCRUM,” it all refers to the same underlying framework.
-Unlike Agile, Scrum isn’t always applied to software development.
+Like Agile, Scrum isn’t always applied to software development.

-Furthermore, projects are created within timeboxed iterations, which are called “sprints.”
+Furthermore, scrum projects are created within timeboxed iterations, which are called “sprints.”
 When sprints are completed, the team works together to analyze and improve.

 Scrum was introduced when software development wasn’t a major concern, but Agile owes quite a lot to Scrum’s idea of iterative project completion.